Human penis size: Size and height

 Height is very weakly correlated with flaccid stretched length.

 Size and hands

 A study investigating the relationship with digit ratio and found men with longer ring fingers than index fingers had longer penises, and it was the only significant predictor of both stretched and erect penis length.
-However, the common misconception that hand size predicts penis size has been widely discredited.
+However, the common misconception that overall hand size predicts penis size has been widely discredited.

 Size and other body parts

 There is no correlation between shoe size and stretched penis size.

 Nose size was highly related to stretched penile length in Japanese male cadavers.

 There may be a link between the malformation of the genitalia and the human limbs.
 The development of the penis in an embryo is controlled by some of the same Hox genes (in particular HOXA13 and HOXD13) as those that control the development of the limbs.
-Mutations of some Hox genes that control the growth of limbs cause malformed genitalia (hand-foot-genital syndrome).
+Mutations of some Hox genes that control the growth of limbs cause malformed genitalia (hand–foot–genital syndrome).

+Obesity and perceived size

+Excess adipose tissue in the pubic region can obscure penile length, a condition known as buried penis.
+In such cases, the penis is of normal size but is partially or completely hidden by the surrounding fat pad.
+A cross-sectional study of 680 obese boys found that 30.88% had buried penis, while 9.12% met criteria for micropenis based on stretched penile length measurements.
+Standard clinical measurement of penile length involves pushing the pre-pubic fat pad to the pubic bone to obtain an accurate reading, distinguishing true penile length from apparent length.